-While it is true that with neighbors like Alhambra of Granada, Alcazar of Seville and the Bridge of Ronda most people simply don´t have time to consider visiting other cities in Andalusia, it is also true that you often end up enjoying less touristy places the most.
+While it is true that with neighbors like Alhambra of Granada, Alcazar of Seville and the Bridge of Ronda most people simply don´t have time to consider visiting lesser-known Andalusia´s towns, it is also true that you often end up enjoying less touristy places the most.
 Well, Cadiz is the case!
 Both historic and charming, it is definitely worth a visit.

 Unlike many other cities in Andalusia that start turning quite international in these recent years – Cadiz still feels very “Spanish”.
-Here, aside from the ocean you could get some unique insights into our history: in between tiny cobbled streets of Cadiz you could find traces of different epochs and civilizations – from Phoenicians, Romans, and Moorish, to Columbus (who sailed from Cadiz on his second and forth journeys to America) and the inaction of Spanish Liberal Constitution in 1812.
-A cornucopia of history, right?
+Here, aside from the ocean, you could get some unique insights into our history: in between tiny cobbled streets of Cadiz, you could find traces of different epochs and civilizations – from Phoenicians, Romans, and Moorish, to Christopher Columbus (who sailed from Cadiz on his second and fourth journeys to America) and the inaction of Spanish Liberal Constitution in 1812.

 Phoenician settlement Gadir is one of Europe’s oldest inhabited cities.
 I bet you had no idea about this – neither did I. This 3000-year-old site contains some archaeological remains of Phoenician village (and even some skeletons) with glass-bottomed floors to see the exhibits.